Heavy-Traffic Insensitive Bounds for Weighted Proportionally Fair Bandwidth Sharing Policies: System model.

 We consider a network where nodes are connected by a set of \emph{links} $\mathcal{L}=\{1,2,\dots,L\}$, illustrated in Figure~\ref{fig-network}.
 Data file transfer requests arrive to the system.
 Each file transfer request, also referred to as a \emph{flow}, transfers a data file from a source node to a destination node, through a predetermined \emph{route} that consists of a set of consecutive links connecting the source and destination nodes.
 We consider a fixed set of routes indexed as $\mathcal{R}=\{1,2,\dots,R\}$.
 We write $\ell\in r$ if link~$\ell$ is on route~$r$.
 The relation between links and routes can be represented by the \emph{routing matrix} $H=(h_{\ell r})_{\ell\in\mathcal{L},r\in\mathcal{R}}$ with $h_{\ell r}=1$ if $\ell\in r$, and $h_{\ell r}=0$ otherwise.
 We assume that the routing matrix has full row-rank, referred to as the \emph{full-rank assumption}.

 The system is operated in continuous time.
 Each link $\ell$ in the network has a bandwidth capacity $C_{\ell}$, which needs to be allocated to the flows on the link by a \emph{bandwidth sharing policy}.
 A bandwidth sharing policy specifies how much bandwidth/rate each flow receives according to the number of flows present on all the routes, subject to bandwidth capacity constraints.
 The rate a flow receives determines the speed at which its data can be transferred.
 We are interested in the delay of a file transfer, namely the time from when the file arrives until the completion of the transfer.
-Specifically, if we allocate a rate of $x(t)$ at time $t$ to a flow that arrives at time $A$ and has a file size $F$, then its delay $D$ is given by the following equation:

-i.e., the transfer completes when the accumulative rate equals to the file size.
+Specifically, if we allocate a rate of $x(t)$ at time $t$ to a flow that arrives at time $A$ and has a file size $F$, then its delay $D$ is given by the equation $\int_{A}^{A+D}x(t)dt = F$; I.e., the transfer completes when the accumulative rate equals to the file size.
 Therefore, the bandwidth allocation policy affects the delay by specifying the rates $x(t)$'s for the flows.

-\paragraph{Weighted Proportionally Fair Policy} We consider an important class of bandwidth sharing policies called \emph{weighted proportionally fair policies}, where each route $r$ is associated with a positive weight $\weight_r$ that represents the importance of this route.
+\paragraph{Weighted proportionally fair policy.} We consider an important class of bandwidth sharing policies called \emph{weighted proportionally fair policies}, where each route $r$ is associated with a positive weight $\weight_r$ that represents the importance of this route.
 When all the weights are equal (in which case we may assume that $\weight_r=1$ for all route $r$ without loss of generality), the policy is simply called the \emph{proportionally fair policy}.
 We denote by $N_r(t)$ the total number of flows (flow count) on route $r$ at time $t$.
 A weighted proportionally fair policy allocates a rate of $x_r(t)$ to each flow on route $r$, where $(x_r(t))_{r\in\mathcal{R}}$ is the optimal solution of the following optimization problem with each $n_r$ equal to $N_r(t)$:

 and $x_r(t)=0$ when $n_r=0$.
 The constraints in \eqref{eq-prop-fair-constr-capacity} are the bandwidth capacity constraints of the links, which requires that the total rate allocated to the flows on the link cannot exceed the link's capacity $C_{\ell}$.
-Let $p_{\ell}$ denote the Lagrange multiplier for the capacity constraint of link $\ell$.
-Then the rate allocation $(x_r(t))_{r\in\mathcal{R}}$ satisfies
+Let $p_{\ell}$ denote the Lagrange multiplier for the capacity constraint of link $\ell$. {Note that the $p_{\ell}$'s are nonnegative.} Then the rate allocation $(x_r(t))_{r\in\mathcal{R}}$ satisfies

 For simplicity, we will just write $x_r(t)=x_r$ in the remainder of this paper, keeping in mind that $x_r$ implicitly depends on the flow counts at time $t$.